nikolaigauss/fastapi-example/README.md

 docker-compose down
 ```

+Once the stack is up and running you can access the API via http://127.0.0.1:8083, as per default API servers will listen on http://127.0.0.1:5001 and http://127.0.0.1:5002, direct access will also work.

+### A word about persistence

 The compose file will create a docker volume to ensure that the DB is persisted across deployments, to wipe the db perform run: `docker volume rm $VOLUME_NAME`

 ### Scaling the stack